qedric/qedric/README.md

 ## Qedric James

-Full-stack engineer, frontend-leaning, with a strong focus on **React, TypeScript, and production-grade UX** for complex, asynchronous systems — and deep experience in **blockchain / Web3 integrations and protocol-adjacent products**.
+Full-stack engineer, frontend-leaning, with a strong focus on **React, TypeScript, and production-grade UX** for complex, asynchronous systems, as well as deep experience in **blockchain / Web3 integrations and protocol-adjacent products**.

 I specialize in making technically complex systems usable, predictable, and safe for real users.